After Your Hearing

 • Send the following documents, in this order:

-• Whether the evidence you are sending is new evidence that did not exist or was not available to you when your claim was rejected,
+• Whether you are including new evidence that did not exist or was not available to you when your claim was rejected,

 • Any other documents that support your appeal.

-• Any law, case law, or other legal document that supports your appeal.
+• Any law, case law, or other legal documents that support your appeal.

-• What decision you want the IRB-RAD to make
+• The decision you want the IRB-RAD to make.

-• Mail two copies (or one copy by email) of your appellant’s record to the IRB-RAD.
+• Mail two copies or email one pdf digital copy of your Appellant’s Record to the IRB-RAD.

 IRB-RAD decision

-• send your claim back to a different Member at the IRB-RPD for a new decision.
+• Send your claim back to a different Member at the IRB-RPD for a new hearing.

-The IRB-RAD will send you their decision and their reasons.
+The IRB-RAD will send you their decision and their reasons in the mail.
 They also send a copy of the decision to IRCC and CBSA.

 If your IRB-RAD appeal is approved